EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/det_hydropower/description.md

     The ocean, or similar final destination, should be represented as a [`RefSink`](@extref EnergyModelsBase.RefSink) with the water resource as input an no surplus penalty.
     This way, it can accept any amount of water.

-!!! warning "Detailed hydropower nodes and investment models"
-    The current implementation of nodes described below does not allow their usage in capacity expansion models.
-    This is checked through the function `EMB.check_node_data` in the `EnergyModelsInvestments` extension.

-Some of the node types has similar functionality and use some of the same code.
+Some of the node types have similar functionality, and hence, use the same code for certain functionality.
-The following, describes some general functionality before a more detailed description of the nodes are provided.
+The following describes some general functionality before more detailed descriptions of the nodes are provided in the respective subsections.

 The illustration below shows a typical hydropower system where the dotted lines illustrate the links between the nodes.